Feature #2421

 Okay, then as discussed in person let’s consider this issue completed, and defer to another one the harmonization between ctools and cscripts and the general documentation.

-#27 Updated by Knödlseder Jürgen almost 6 years ago
+#27 Updated by Knödlseder Jürgen over 6 years ago

 • Status changed from Pull request to Closed